-Deploy the Deep Security Virtual Appliance with NSX Advanced / Enterprise
+Deploy the Deep Security Virtual Appliance with NSX Advanced or Enterprise

 Applies to on-premise Deep Security software installations only